bazelbuild/continuous-integration/buildkite/README.md

 ![failed build step]

-One can see which tests failed by clicking on the *Test* section which shows that `//src/test/shell/bazel:external_path_test` is flaky as it failed in 1 out of 5 runs.
+One can see which tests failed by clicking on the *Test* section which for this example shows that `//src/test/shell/bazel:external_path_test` was flaky as it failed in 1 out of 5 runs.

 ![flaky test]